 Equipment

-- Rice Paddle - This is suitable for the rice cooker since it will not scratch the finish of the rice cooker container and helps with fluffing the rice.
+- Rice Paddle - Used for mixing and fluffing without scratching the rice cooker's canister.
+This is suitable for the rice cooker since it will not scratch the finish of the rice cooker container and helps with fluffing the rice.

 - Refrigerator - To store in the fridge, place in a 2-inch shallow pan to cool down quickly.
-Then, store in an air-tight sealing container.
+Then, place it in an airtight container for up to 4 days.
+Reheat in the microwave.

 Frequently Asked Questions